perqin/hexo-generator-amp/README.md

 > Accelerated Mobile Pages Project - [Prepare Your Page for Discovery and Distribution](https://www.ampproject.org/docs/get_started/create/prepare_for_discovery)

 First, add the following in your template files.
 For example , Please edit `themes/(your-theme)/layout/_partial/head.ejs` as following .
+For example , In [hexo-theme-landscape](https://github.com/hexojs/hexo-theme-landscape) you will edit `themes/landscape/layout/_partial/head.ejs`.

 ``` ejs
 <% if (is_post() && config.generator_amp){ %>